Worsening warming is hurting people in all regions, US climate assessment shows

 Hawaii and other Pacific islands, as well as the U.S. Caribbean, are increasingly vulnerable to the extremes of drought and heavy rain as well as sea level rise and natural disaster as temperatures warm.

-Brown University climate scientist Kim Cobb, who wasn't part of the assessment team, said, “at the center of the report are people — across every region of the country - who have escalating risks associated with climate change as well as clear opportunities for win-win climate action.”

 The United States will warm in the future about 40% more than the world as a total, the assessment said.
-The AP calculated, using others' global projections, that would slate America to get about 3.8 degrees (2.1 degrees Celsius) hotter by the end of the century.
+The AP calculated, using others' global projections, that that means America would get about 3.8 degrees (2.1 degrees Celsius) hotter by the end of the century.

 Hotter average temperatures means weather that is even more extreme.